 External review is governed by state law (for most plans) or federal ACA (for some plans).
 Process varies by state.

-If you have employer-sponsored coverage, your plan may be governed by ERISA.
-Most states now allow external review for ERISA plans too, but check your state's rules.
+ERISA Plans: If you have employer-sponsored coverage, your plan may be governed by ERISA.
+Most states now allow external review for ERISA plans too.
+The ACA requires external review for all non-grandfathered plans, including ERISA plans.

 Step 3: Submit Request